Miguel-Ferreira-hub/Group-Design-Project/README.md

 4. APOGEE
 5. DESCENT
 6. LANDING

-These are crucial to ensure adherence to the mission plan and timing of mechanism deployments.
+Detection of these states are crucial to ensure adherence to the mission plan and timing of mechanism deployments.
 Practically this is done through a state machine architecture where the rocket begins in PREFLIGHT and can only transition state sequentially based on programmed state detection logic.
 At apogee the flight software releases two servo-motors in the nose cone allowing a parachute to release and unfurl, on descent the flight software heats up a nichrome wire burning a release mechanism for the landing legs.

 # Control Systems
 The flight software features a combinations of PD controllers and Kalman filters for state estimation and control of actuators.
 The controller takes in angle inputs and angular rate from the IMU, vectoring the TVC mechanism to account for any deviation from vertical.